 - never use your data without consent

 An author is considered anyone involved with initial research design, data collection and analysis, manuscript drafting, and final approval.
 However, the following do not necessarily qualify for authorship: providing funding or resources, mentorship, or contributing research but not helping with the publication itself.
 The primary author assumes responsibility for the publication, making sure that the data are accurate, that all deserving authors have been credited, that all authors have given their approval to the final draft; and handles responses to inquiries after the manuscript is published.
+All persons who made substantial contributions to the work reported in the manuscript (such as technical help, writing and editing assistance, general support) but who do not meet the criteria for authorship must not be listed as an author, but should be acknowledged in the "Acknowledgements" section after their written permission to be named as been obtained.
+The corresponding author should ensure that all appropriate co-authors and no inappropriate co-authors are included in the author list and verify that all co-authors have seen and approved the final version of the manuscript and agreed to its submission for publication.

 Screening for Plagiarism

-Manuscripts submitted to Journal of International Students will be screened for plagiarism using SafeAssignments/Turnitin/CopyScape/Similarity Check/iThenticate plagiarism detection tools.
+Manuscripts submitted to the Journal of International Students will be screened for plagiarism using SafeAssignments/Turnitin/CopyScape/Similarity Check/iThenticate plagiarism detection tools.
 This journal will immediately reject papers leading to plagiarism or self-plagiarism.

 Journal of International Students requests all authors to make available “all data underlying the findings described in their manuscripts.”
 Authors are encouraged to maintain the anonymity of the participants in both qualitative and quantitative data before sharing it with the editors or the public.
 The research method is at the core of editor and peer evaluation of manuscripts.
 This journal adopts the data sharing policy as recommended by the 2011 AERA Council and its Code of Ethics, which stated: